Kaspars Dubra

-Kaspars Dubra (born 20 December 1990) is a Latvian professional football defender who plays for RFS.
-He plays as a centre-back and as a defensive midfielder.
+Kaspars Dubra (born 20 December 1990) is a Latvian former professional footballer who played as a defender for the Latvia national team.

 Club career

 Skonto Riga

 Dubra started playing football at the age of seven, as a youth player he played for Skonto Riga academy JFC Skonto.
 In 2007, he was taken to the first team by that time manager Paul Ashworth, but didn't appear on the pitch that season.

 Before the start of the 2008 season Dubra was loaned out to another Latvian Higher League club located in Riga JFK Olimps.
 He played 25 matches through the season and managed to score twice.
 In 2009 Dubra was taken back to Skonto, but, playing only one match, was once again loaned to Olimps, playing 9 games and scoring once during this loan spell.

 In 2010, Dubra was one of several Olimps players to be taken to Skonto by the club's new manager Aleksandrs Starkovs.
 Dubra made a surprisingly good impact and earned himself a place in the starting line-up right after joining.
 Being one of the best defenders in the league during the season, all in all he made 19 appearances and scored 5 goals for Skonto and helped his team become the champions of Latvian Higher League.
 In July 2010 he was named the best player of the month, being the only defender to receive this award during the season.
 At the end of the season he was included in the team of the tournament.
 In November 2010 Dubra went on trial with the English Premier League club Blackpool.

 In 2011, Dubra suffered from a serious injury and managed to return to the pitch only at the end of the season, playing only 6 league matches.
 On 1 January his contract with Skonto Riga expired, and Kaspars went on trial with the English Premier League club Wolverhampton Wanderers, Kaspars has left a good impression on Mick McCarthy coach of Wolverhampton Wanderers, but his agent couldn't agree on a deal.